Wendy Askew

-Wendy Anne Askew (née Bushby; formerly Summers; born 16 March 1963) is an Australian politician who is a Senator for Tasmania, representing the Liberal Party.
+Wendy Anne Askew (née Bushby; formerly Summers; born 16 March 1963) is an Australian politician who was a Senator for Tasmania, representing the Liberal Party.
 She was appointed to a casual vacancy on 6 March 2019 in place of her brother David Bushby.
+She resigned from the Senate on 10 August 2026.

 Personal life

 Askew was born in Launceston, Tasmania.
 Her father Max Bushby and brother David Bushby were also Liberal politicians.
 She was known as Wendy Summers until her marriage in September 2018.

 Professional life

 Prior to entering politics, Askew worked in a variety of roles in the public and private sectors.
 She was general manager of the St Giles Society, a disability services provider, and also spent 20 years in the banking industry, including roles with Westpac and the Commonwealth Bank.
 She later worked as office manager to state MP Michael Ferguson and as an adviser to state MP Sarah Courtney and federal MP Andrew Nikolic.
 Immediately prior to her elevation to the Senate she was working as an adviser to federal education minister Dan Tehan.

 Askew held various senior positions in the Tasmanian Liberals, serving on the state executive, as party treasurer, and as a senior vice-president of the party.
 In 2018, it was reported that she would be a candidate for Senate preselection for the 2019 federal election.